file-format/Docs/en/compression/tar.md

   "draft" : "false",
   "toc" : true,
-  "title" : "TAR - Unix Archive File Format", "description":"Learn about TAR file format and APIs that can create and open TAR files.", "linktitle" : "TAR",
+  "title" : "TAR - Unix Archive File Format", "description":"Learn about what is a Tar file and APIs that can create and open TAR files.", "linktitle" : "TAR",
   "menu" : {
     "docs" : {